bpatra/personal-blog/_posts/2020-04-27-baby-twins-deep-learning-classification-inception-resnetv1.md

 <script src="https://gist.github.com/bpatra/fd302a09afdb54c57b95a3908059cf62.js"></script>

-{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2020/04/confusion_matrix_fakedata-300x232.jpg' caption="The confusion matrix with tricked data.
-We see excellent accuracy, precision and recall." %}
+{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2020/04/confusion_matrix_fakedata.jpg' caption="The confusion matrix with tricked data.
+We see excellent accuracy, precision and recall." size_class="small" %}

 <h3>Going beyond and observe Conv2d learnings with an activation model</h3>
 Again, we use a technique well exposed in the Fran&ccedil;ois Chollet's book.